gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 ## What you will learn

-- How to read structured data (CSV, JSON) from MinIO into Spark DataFrames with schema inference
+- How to read structured data (CSV, JSON) from Object Storage into Spark DataFrames with schema inference
 - How to define explicit schemas using `StructType` and `StructField`
 - How to transform and join multiple DataFrames using the DataFrame API and Spark SQL
 - How to write DataFrames to object storage in different formats (JSON, Parquet) with partitioning